 Fred Wilson is one of the most successful startup investors in the world.

-He was an early investor in startups like Twitter, Twilio, and Etsy — all of which are now multi-billion-dollar publicly traded companies.
+For example, he was an early startup investor in Twitter, Twilio, and Etsy — all of which are now multi-billion-dollar publicly traded companies.

 That’s why he regularly tops Forbes’ “Midas List” of early-stage tech investors, and is rumored to have a $1 billion fortune.